John Cargill (politician): British Columbia

 After running into financial difficulties, Cargill left New Zealand for England in 1884, and went on to British Columbia about three years later.
 He died in the Okanagan district of British Columbia on 2 January 1898.
 He is buried in the Armstrong Pioneer Cemetery just north of Vernon, British Columbia, Canada.

 Family

-In 1849, Cargill married Sarah Charity Jones, the daughter of John Jones.
+Cargill married twice.
+Firstly in 1849, he married Sarah Charity Jones, the daughter of John Jones.
 They had four daughters and two sons.
 One daughter married John Harris, a son of John Hyde Harris.
 His youngest daughter and his two sons also went to British Columbia.
 His first wife died on 27 January 1866 at their home in Green Island.

 On 1 September 1869, Cargill married Kate Featherston at St. Paul's cathedral in Wellington.
-She was the third daughter of his fellow member of parliament and current Superintendent of Wellington Province, Isaac Featherston.
+She was the third daughter of Isaac Earl Featherston, his fellow member of parliament and Superintendent of Wellington Province.
 They had three children, of whom two sons survived their childhood.